Let’s talk about accountability. We throw the word around all the time, in a mix of contexts.

 The way it works is pretty simple.
-Team up with a peer, friend, or family member to create a sort of “synthetic” social contract where none naturally exists.
+Team up with a peer, friend, or family member to create a sort of “synthetic” social contract.
 That could be setting mutual deadlines, having a regular informal check-in to update your accountability partner on your progress, or something similar.
-Use these milestones and check-ins to help drive you to keep up with the commitments you want to keep up with yourself.
-And no matter what, don’t let your accountabilibuddy down!
+Use these milestones and check-ins as a motivator to keep up with the commitments to yourself.
+No matter what, don’t let your accountabilibuddy down!

 Think Carrot, not Stick

 No one would fault you for thinking of accountability as a negative reinforcement tool.
 Why wouldn’t you, with all this talk of consequences?
 But it doesn’t have to be.

-Rather than the whip you crack to force yourself to work harder, do more, and be better, you can use accountability as an inspiration tool for positive reinforcement.
+Rather than the whip you crack to force yourself to push harder, do more, and be better, you can use accountability as an inspiration tool for positive reinforcement.

 Accountability means owning and facing consequences.
 But consequences aren’t all negative.
 In fact, if you’re sticking to your commitments and chasing your goals, very few of them will be!
 Think of accountability as the tool you use to own the positive outcomes of your actions, not just the bad ones.
 When you keep up your healthy habits and long-term commitments, there will be plenty of great consequences, and you’ll be accountable for all of them!

 How has accountability been important in your life?